 - Trying to make changing lights – speeding up in order to make a light before it changes

-As stated early, drowsy driving is the leading cause for car accidents in the United states.
+As stated early, drowsy driving is the leading cause of car accidents in the United States.
 If you are feeling sleepy, it is better to pull over and take a nap than drive.

 How to prevent a car accident

 To a certain degree, there is not much you can do to prevent other people from causing accidents.
 The most you can hope to do is be wary of your surroundings and act accordingly.

 Below we have listed some strategies on how to avoid causing an accident:

 - Vigilant – be vigilant while driving and avoid risky drivers

 - Responsible – if you feel sleepy pull over and take a nap

 - Speed limit – make sure you are driving within the speed limit

 - Changing lights – if a stoplight is changing, make sure you slow down do not attempt to make the light